SummerEkko/Discord-Piazza-Bot/ACCEPTANCE.md

 ## Use Case 1

-First, join our test Piazza course (see email invite) and our Discord server (https://discord.gg/PeqmjFHJ6t).
+First, join our test Piazza course (see email invitation, course name is also CSC 510) and our Discord server (https://discord.gg/PeqmjFHJ6t).
+Please contact us if you cannot find the Piazza invitation.

 ### Login

 In the #general channel, type "/".
 From the list of Discord commands, select the `/login` command with the description "Log in with piazza email and password for instructor".
 There are three parameters: "email", "password", and "network-id".
 These values are provided via the Google form.
 Send the message and check that the bot replies with a private message in the channel: "Login success".

-Default performance score parameters: Check that the #cron channel is sending messages like this:
+### Default performance score parameters
+Check that the #cron channel is sending messages like this:

 "Top 3 Daily Points
 1. *some email* - 0
 2. *some email* - 0
 3. *some email* - 0"

 Go to Piazza and post a public question.
-Post an answer and follow-up to your question.
+Post an answer and follow-up to your question, then like the question.
 Now check the #cron channel in Discord and wait up to a minute.
 You should see a few messages like this:

 "Top 3 Daily Points
 1. *your email* - 3